EdyStan/alzheimers_mri_classification/README.md

 ## Short description

-The main task involves the usupervised classification of MRI images from patients diagnosed with Alzheimer's.
+The main task involves the unsupervised classification of MRI images from patients diagnosed with Alzheimer's.
 The data set can be found at the following address: https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images.

-The code was written in Python and the following data preprocessing techiques were used:
+The code was written in Python and the following data preprocessing techniques were used:

 - Dimensionality reduction using Principal Component Analysis (PCA).
 - Passing data trough a ResNet18 convolutional neural network that was built from scratch using TensorFlow.